 On the 6–7 of June 2022, Minister of Foreign Affairs Gabrielius Landsbergis visited Japan and met with Chief Cabinet Secretary Hirokazu Matsuno, State Secretary for Foreign Policy Takako Suzuki, and Hirofumi Nakasone, Chairman of the Lithuanian-Japanese Friendship Group in the Japanese Parliament.

 On the 25-28 of October 2022, Prime Minister Ingrida Šimonytė visited Japan.
 During the meeting with Prime Minister Fumio Kishida, the heads of the government issued joint statement on strategic partnership.

 Inter-parliamentary friendship groups

-The Lithuanian-Japanese Friendship Group in the Japanese Parliament was established in July 1996 at the initiative of the current Ambassador Takaya Suto.
-An influential member of the House of Advisers and former Minister of Labor, Masakuni Murakami, became the head of the group, with a total of over 60 parliamentarians among the founders.
-The Inter-parliamentary Relations Group with Japan was established in the Lithuanian Seimas a little later - in May 1997.
+The Lithuanian-Japanese Friendship Group in the Japanese Parliament was established in July 1996 at the initiative of the Ambassador Takaya Suto.
+An influential member of the House of Representatives and former Minister of Labor, Masakuni Murakami, became the head of the group, with a total of over 60 parliamentarians among the founders.
+The Inter-parliamentary Relations Group with Japan was established in the Lithuanian Seimas a little later, in May 1997.
 It consisted of over 30 parliamentarians, and for the first few years, Jurgis Razma was the head of the group.